GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

 #### Congratulations!
 You now have a functioning shared photo album.

-Note: Other users you listed as collaborators during the `Set up` section should also be able to modify the images in your Cloud Storage photo bucket and see their changes take effect on the website.
-However, this must be done through the command line using [gsutil](https://cloud.google.com/storage/docs/gsutil), as your project does not appear in their Cloud Platform Console.
+**Note:** Other users you listed as collaborators during the `Set up` section should also be able to modify the images in your Cloud Storage photo bucket and see their changes take effect on the website.
+However, this must be done through the command line using [gsutil](https://cloud.google.com/storage/docs/gsutil), as your project does not appear in their Cloud Console.

 ## Style